 "We have recently discovered that in the early stages after an injury, visual function can in fact recover, but that the ability to recover diminishes with increasing age.

-“We have developed clinical tests that now allow us to look for visual recovery in the clinic and are beginning to look at treatment that could boost recovery.
-Our premise is that if you can improve optic nerve recovery after an injury that we can reduce the risk of glaucoma progressing.”
+"We have developed clinical tests that now allow us to look for visual recovery in the clinic and are beginning to look at treatment that could boost recovery.
+Our premise is that if you can improve optic nerve recovery after an injury then we can reduce the risk of glaucoma progressing."

-In 2017, a US research team led by JAX Laboratories’ Professor Simon John and Dr Pete Williams found that vitamin B3 given to glaucoma-prone mice prevented optic nerve degeneration and glaucoma.
-This treatment also reversed the negative effects of ageing in the mouses eyes.
+In 2017, a US research team led by JAX Laboratories' Professor Simon John and Dr Pete Williams found that vitamin B3 given to glaucoma-prone mice prevented optic nerve degeneration and glaucoma.
+This treatment also reversed the negative effects of ageing in the mouses' eyes.